 - A. Meeting rooms at the Library are available on a first come first served basis.
 Library sponsored programs take precedence.
 Reservations will be accepted on a rolling ninety (90) days.
-Reasonable accommodation for the disabled must be provided upon request. (e.g. American Sign Language Interpreters, etc.) - B. Fundraisers are not permitted. - C. Use of Library meeting rooms by any person or entity shall not be construed as an endorsement by the Library of the viewpoints expressed, the content of the meeting, or the product or service offered by such person or entity.
+Reasonable accommodation for the disabled must be provided upon request. (e.g. American Sign Language Interpreters, etc.) - B. Fundraisers are not permitted.
+Fundraisers are events designed to raise funds for a not-for-profit organization or club.
+Fundraisers can be but are not limited to: concerts, silent auctions, "garage" sales, craft fairs, talent shows, trivia night, bake sales, carnival, art exhibit with the intent of raising funds for organization, gala, etc. For profit businesses selling their goods or services are not fundraising and allowed to use the meeting rooms. - C. Use of Library meeting rooms by any person or entity shall not be construed as an endorsement by the Library of the viewpoints expressed, the content of the meeting, or the product or service offered by such person or entity.
 Any written or verbal promotion of a person or entity's meeting at the library must include a written disclaimer stating, "Brownsburg Public Library is not sponsoring or endorsing the subject matter of this meeting." - D. Misrepresentation by the individual or organization to avoid fees or to use the room for a non-permitted function will result in termination of meeting room usage for the individual/organization. - E. An adult library cardholder or an adult registered non-cardholder must reserve the meeting room.
 Adult is defined as 18 years or older.
 The person making the reservation will be held liable for any damage done to the room. - F. Adult supervision is required in the Meeting and Children's Program rooms during use.

 Noise level must be reasonable and respectful of those people using the adjoining rooms.
 A library staff member will make the request to be quiet. - G. Local fire ordinances dictate maximum room capacity. - a.
 Dorothy Jean Sharpe Meeting Room: 56 people; 24 people with tables - b.
 Ruth M. Murdock Meeting Room: 68 people; 34 people with tables - c.
 Meeting Room Sharpe & Murdock combined: 100 people; 58 people with tables - d.
 Sylvester & Anne Moore Meeting Room: 14 people; 14 people with tables - e.
 Wanda Pearson Meeting Room: 22 people; 22 people with tables - f.
 Ottie Roberts Meeting Room: 36 people; 36 people with tables - g.
-Children's School Age Program Room: 30 people - h.
-Children's Preschool Program Room: 30 people - i.
-Children School Age & Preschool Combined: 60 people - j.
-Teen Program Room: 25 people - k.
+Children's School Age Program Room: 30 people h.
+Children's Preschool Program Room: 30 people i.
+Children School Age & Preschool Combined: 60 people j.
+Teen Program Room: 25 people k.
 Russell Webb Memorial Board Room: 14 people